Lake Superior Photography Workshop for Women | October 4-7, 2026

 Do I need a tripod?

-Highly recommended for long exposure work and low-light shooting.
+Yes.
+You will need one for long exposure work and low-light shooting.

 Can my partner/friend come if they don't photograph?